 Lastly, the Dynamic Coalition will attempt to elaborate a “model framework” on network neutrality, which can be deemed as consistent with international human-rights standards.
 Such a model framework will aim at providing guidance to national legislators and respond to the growing need for a network-neutrality regulation able to safeguard end-users’ human rights and fundamental freedoms while fostering fair competition and freedom to innovate.

-By all means, every interested stakeholder is welcome to join this collaborative effort.
+Every interested stakeholder is welcome to join this collaborative effort.